Fixed Media Electroacoustic Works

 “Obsession” (2024): this is an acousmatic piece based on juxtaposition of actual and virtual guitar recordings.
 The piece historicizes the use of FM imitations and older physical models, and blends them with realizations of the instrument from AI-based timbre matching.
 Here, listening to the boundaries between real and virtual guitars is more than just a technical feature.
 It explores the idea of the guitar as an electroacoustic instrument, instrumental tropes, and the possibility of liveness as an aesthetic position in fixed media.

 “Habitats” (2021): A series of five generative works, programmatically based on the idea of digital ecologies and a metaphor of idea of code as an ecosystem for data.
-Each section consists of a dedicated program written in the ChucK language.
+Each section consists of a dedicated program written in the ChucK language (i.e., all sounds realized only by running the software).
 These are just excerpts from one iteration of the piece.
 Each program can run indefinitely, producing unique versions of the piece in which new relationships between the different sound-making objects in the code are formed.

 “Wired: Gosiwon” (2024): 3D animated VR film directed by Sojung Bahng, for which I created the music/sound design.
 Instead of using narration, the visuals work in tandem with ambient sounds.
 Much of what is heard was created using machine learning systems for electronic music that involve things like sound classification (or behaviours that stem from failure to classify) and hybridization of different instrument sounds.
 More info.